bcgov/keycloak-example-apps-archived/confidential-examples/next-app/README.md

 Before running the app locally, you will need a keycloak integration.

 To use a standard keycloak realm goto the [CSS APP](https://bcgov.github.io/sso-requests) and create an integration.

-It is recomended to do so in the development environment with the IDIR Identity Provider.
+During the integration creation flow you will be prompted for the inputs needed for your project.
+For this example project you will need a `Confidential` client type generated in the `Development` environment.

-This project requires `http://localhost:3000/oauth` as a `Redirect URI`.
+This project also requires `http://localhost:3000/oauth` as a `Redirect URI`.

 ### How to run